sausheong/invaders/README.md

 }
 ```

-We also need to move the bombs downwards on its deadly descend, according to the `boobSpeed`.
+We also need to move the bombs downwards on its deadly descend, according to the `bombSpeed`.

 ```go
 // draw bombs, if laser cannon is hit, game over